aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-virtual-topologies.md

           # Name of the AVT policy.
         - name: <str; required; unique>

-          # List of application specific policies.
+          # List of application specific virtual topologies.
-          application_policies:
+          application_virtual_topologies:

-              # The application profile to use for this policy.
+              # The application profile to use for this virtual topology.
 It must be a defined `application_profile`.
             - application_profile: <str; required; unique>

               # Optional name, if not set `<policy_name>_<application_profile>` is used.
               name: <str>

-              # TODO min/max

-              # ID of the default AVT in each VRFs.
-ID must be unique across all policies.
+              # ID of the AVT in each VRFs.
+ID must be unique across all virtual topologies.
-              id: <int>
+              id: <int; 1-254; required>

               # Set traffic-class for matched traffic.
               traffic_class: <int; 0-7>